Pdzoc/Program-Lunar-Jeep/README.md

 To run locally, open the `index.html` file in your browser.

 Mini game created in vanilla JS.
 Plan the route and lead the vehicle to the base.
+The concept is very simple - teaching 2D cartesian coordinates, and you can play with your siblings/nephews/children simply on a chess board, although the game use 10 x 10 board.

 To add new levels create a board in level maker, then copy the whole code e.g.